MinCarve/Hangman/README.md

 # Hangman
-A Hangman game, a little bit more advanced than the usual Hangman games out there, do not redistribute this code.
+A Hangman game, a little bit more advanced

+than the usual Hangman games out there